-For about the same price as the KZ ZSN Pro X you can pick up the JBL Quantum 50.
+For roughly the same price as the KZ ZSN Pro X you can still pick up the (discontinued) JBL Quantum 50 ($34 at Amazon).
 Like the ZSN Pro X, the Quantum 50 has a very nice sounding frequency response with a tad more bass.
 For gamers out there, it has the added advantage of working as a set of wired gaming earbuds too.
 The build is decidedly plastic and you can’t swap out the cable, but it ought to fit most ears comfortably.

 Frequently asked questions about the KZ ZSN Pro X

 The initials stand for “Knowledge Zenith” and also happens to be the founders’ initials.

 Not having reviewed other KZ products, we can’t definitively comment on the sound quality of any besides the KZ ZSN Pro X. Fortunately, the KZ ZSN Pro X usually retails for under $35 USD, and it sounds rather good.
 If you don’t mind looking at other brands, the Moondrop Chu also sounds great and is similarly priced.

 The KZ ZSN Pro X is rather different from the Skullcandy Jib+ Wireless.
 For starters, the KZ ZSN Pro X is a wired pair of earbuds without any sweatproofing, and does not come with Bluetooth compatibility as in the case of the Skullcandy Jib+ Wireless.
 Aimed at workouts the Skullcandy Jib+ Wireless doesn’t cover the same niche as the KZ ZSN Pro X, which is meant for close and casual listening with an emphasis on sound quality.
 Both are relatively inexpensive, but the right choice depends on if you want affordable wireless earbuds or wired earbuds, and if you need an IP rating.